Common mobile device management settings

 Note: This won’t prevent your MDM solution from installing apps.

 Allow Safari: iPad devices include Safari, the native Apple web browser.
 MDM can disable Safari through configuration profiles.
 If Safari is disabled, many features of iPadOS and third-party apps may not function.
 For example, links in mail messages won’t open.
 For the best user experience, avoid disabling Safari.
 To restrict inappropriate web content, see Use content filtering.

 Allow modifying account settings: When this option is restricted, users can’t configure new accounts or change their user name, password, or other settings associated with their account.
 For Shared iPad, this setting is recommended to ensure that each student only uses their assigned Managed Apple ID.

 Allow Erase All Content and Settings: With iOS 8 or later, when this option is off, users can’t erase their device and reset it to factory defaults from within the Settings app.
-Users can still erase devices with iTunes (in macOS 10.14 or earlier) or with the Finder (macOS 10.15 or later) through a USB connection.
+Users can still erase devices with the Finder (macOS 10.15 or later) or with iTunes (in macOS 10.14 or earlier) or through a USB connection.

 Allow installing configuration profiles: When this option is off, configuration profiles can’t be manually installed by users.
 This can prevent users from installing profiles that conflict with organization settings.

 Additional MDM settings

 Some MDM solutions may offer one or more of these additional settings: